v-harrishe/azure-docs/articles/batch/batch-diagnostics.md

 For more information about creating metric alerts, see [Understand how metric alerts work in Azure Monitor](../azure-monitor/platform/alerts-metric-overview.md) and [Create, view, and manage metric alerts using Azure Monitor](../azure-monitor/platform/alerts-metric.md).

-You can also configure a near real-time alert using the Azure Monitor [REST API](/rest/api/monitor/).
-For more information, see [Overview of Alerts in Microsoft Azure](../azure-monitor/platform/alerts-overview.md).
+You can also configure a near real-time alert using the Azure Monitor [REST API](https://docs.microsoft.com/rest/api/monitor/).
+For more information, see [Overview of Alerts in Azure Azure](../azure-monitor/platform/alerts-overview.md).
 To include job, task, or pool-specific information in your alerts, see the information on search queries in [Respond to events with Azure Monitor Alerts](../azure-monitor/learn/tutorial-response.md).

 ## Batch diagnostics